 It’s the same thing with how I’m going to hold it for a kick shield.
 I’ll hold it a bit more of that 45 and she’s not gonna be able to kick straight across me because I’ve got width and in front, it’s gonna be too awkward for a roundhouse kick to start.
 So I want to aim that pad almost at a 45 direction with whichever leg that Lorna is going to kick with.

 So again, pushing down on that pad.
 Also from here, I can turn around the side and I can make my client try and do power shots to the body with rips or something like that as well so we can show that from.
 Obviously, a Round Shield is the best tool to be able to use for that but if you’ve only got the kick shield it’s a great substitution as well

-So with knees, I’m still gonna hold the kick shield very similar to how I hold it for forward punches, front kicks, side kicks and basically anything that’s coming straight towards the body.
+When holding a shield for knees, hold the kick shield similarly to how I hold it for straight punches, front kicks, side kicks and basically anything that’s coming straight, directly towards the body.

 Common mistakes in Knee holding technique